joerez/richard-dang.github.io/README.md

 #####Updated as of: March 6, 2016

 ##Description:
-* My personal website designed to get a brief introduction of who I am and what I enjoy doing.
+* My personal website designed to give a brief introduction of who I am and what I enjoy doing.

 ##Known Issues:
 * Contact form does not work